 This item shows the interconnecting primary group(s) or primary block(s) and channel number(s) which carry the circuit.
-If there is more than one, the groups or digital blocks appear in the geographical order from town A to town B.
+If there is more than one, the groups or digital blocks appear in the geographical order from Geographical area A to Geographical area B.

-6. Designation of an interconnecting primary group or primary block/channel number, designation of a primary group/channel number, ..., designation of a primary group/channel number:
+6. Designation of an interconnecting primary group or primary block/channel number, designation of a primary group/channel number, ..., designation of a primary group/channel number;